synolia/Prestaneo/README.md

     * Reset features before import them
 * Other settings are **mappings between CSV columns and Prestashop attributes**.

-## Current version
-1.0 : It's just you and me Prestashop!

 ## About Synolia

 Founded in 2004, **[Synolia] (http://www.synolia.com)** is a French e-commerce & CRM company based in Lyon and Paris.
 With more than 650 projects in both B2B and B2C, Synolia is specialized in designing and delivering the best customer experience.